walterhiggins/WMPJS/book-outline.md

     exports.sheep = 'Sheep';
     exports.pig = 'Pig';

-and save ourselves some typing.
+...saving ourselves some typing.
 There may be times when this isn't suitable.
 If the *cow* variable is used inside the module then it makes sense to declare it and assign to the exports variable.
 If not then it's simpler to just assign the value directly to the exports variable rather than creating an extra variable which won't be used for any other purpose.

+### More on comments
 Before we move on to the next chapter, I want to talk more about Comments.

-### More on comments
 In the very first Javascript file we created, we started with a single line:

     // TO DO : Add some code later

 This is called a comment.
 Comments are notes we write in our code to help us remember things.
 Source code can be difficult to understand even when you yourself have written it.
 In the heat of tackling a tricky problem or coding up a cool new plugin you might end up writing some very clever code but you'll often find that after you come back to it a couple of days or weeks later, you no longer understand what you've written.
 This is where comments come in.
-It's a good habit to write comments alongside your code, particularly if your code is particularly tricky.
+It's a good habit to write comments alongside your code, especially if your code is tricky.

 Comments aren't read by the computer so you can write whatever you like in a comment.
 Comments should be helpful and provide sign-posts to yourself and others about what the code does.
 You can comment as much or as little as you like.
-When working with others on the same source code it's considered good practice to comment your code but again, how much you comment your code seems to be a matter of personal taste.
+When working with others on the same source code it's considered good practice to comment your code.
+How much you comment your code, is a matter of personal taste.
 Commenting can be really useful for *documenting* your code.
-For example, the ScriptCraft API reference documentation available at https://github.com/walterhiggins/ScriptCraft/blob/master/docs/API-Reference.md is created automatically from comments in the scriptcraft source code.
+For example, the ScriptCraft API reference documentation available at http://scriptcraftjs.org/api is created automatically from comments in the scriptcraft source code.

 #### Single-line comments
 You can make any line into a comment by starting it with two `/` (forward-slash) characters:

     // this is a Javascript comment
-    console.log('... while this is not a comment');
+    console.log('this is not a comment');

 If you were to run the above code you'd get the following output:

-    ...while this is not a comment
+    this is not a comment

 The first line is ignored and is only readable by programmers.